offmor/mari/marilib/examples/raspberry-pi/README.md

 ```

 ### NOTES:
+- If the gateway port (ttyACM10) exists but is not available for 120 seconds while it should take less
+than 10 seconds for it to be available, the service will stop and wil not restart so you should
+check connectivity and reboot.
 - It will take some seconds for the TUI to launch as the gateway port is being prepared.
 - Do not plug the nRF or turn it on while the Raspberry Pi (rPi) is on, always plug in and
 turn it onwhen the rPi is turned off.